Or maybe I should say PICTURES of bugs. I like how they look on paper or cloth, not so much how they look when they are wriggling and crawling.

 you would never know, except that I just told you:

-These beautifully illustrated bugs are from a 1964 edition of The Gardener's Bug Book, first published in 1946.
+The Gardener's Bug Book, first published in 1946.
 They seem much too pretty to be in a book about how to go about killing them.
 Shouldn't they be painted in ugly, ominous looking colors, instead of these lovely pastels?

 I learned from this book that the caterpillars of the Black Swallowtail Butterfly are known as "Celeryworms" or "Parsleyworms" because they eat celery and parsley, but lucky for them, they are not considered a major pest.
 I will plant lots of celery and parsley if they will come and hang out in my garden.